 - Pupienus and Balbinus – 71

 - Thrax – 40

-I played many games in solo mode but I think this is one to which I will be coming back most often.
-The bots are so intuitive, well written and fast to play, without sacrificing depth of strategy, that this is pure fun to play against them.
+I played many games in solo mode but I think this is the one to which I will be coming back most often.
+The bots are very intuitive, well written and fast to play, without sacrificing depth of strategy, that it is pure fun to play against them.
 Sometimes you need to decide for AI which action will be better (even though charts are very clear).
 Still, number of uncertain situations was very limited.

 Should you have a chance, I strongly encourage you guys to test the Bots!
 It is worth the devoted time!